bryceschultz/countyhealthdashboard/README.md

 * NODEJS: I chose NodeJS because I have experience with it but am always trying to improve.
 NodeJS makes for a great reliable backend/server.
 * PostgreSQL: I chose Postgres as a DB because we previously used it in the Data Engineering course and I knew it was capable of handling the amount of data for this dashboard (~80,000 rows).
 Postgres is a more traditional Relational Database which is what I had in mind for this project.
 * The data in this project is intended to run once and only once.
 The data I gathered from the USDA on fast food restaurants is only available for the years 2011 and 2016.
 If someone wanted to run the data pipeline more consistently they would have to work with the USDA to get them to provide updated data on a consistent schedule.
 If the user wanted to they could however pull the mortality data in the database on a monthly or yearly schedule as the CDC updates there WONDER database frequently.
+* SCHEMA: I chose to have the datapipeline stream the data into two tables (fast_food and mortality) as that makes the most sense.
+The datapipeline creates a fast_food table of which the fips column is the primary key, the fips column is the county identifier code.
+The fips column is the foreign key on the mortality table.
+The fips column being the connecting column was done on purpose as the map that the UI has on it uses a fips code to identify each county on the map.
+When a specific county is clicked on the map it allows for the UI to easily pass along that code and query the backend/db for applicable data.